MethanePowered/MethaneKit/Apps/04-ShadowCube/README.md

         frame.shadow_pass.cmd_list = render_cmd_queue.CreateRenderCommandList(frame.shadow_pass.render_pass);
 ```

-The same resources are created for the final render pass: uniform buffers for cube and floor meshes.
+The same resources are created for the final render pass.
-Program bindings are created for cube and floor rendering too but with more complex set of program arguments, because
+Program bindings are created for cube and floor rendering but with extended set of program arguments, because
-final pass rendering program includes pixel and vertex shaders, but not only vertex shader like in shadow pass.
+final pass rendering program includes both pixel and vertex shaders, but not only vertex shader like in shadow pass.

 Render target texture is bound to frame screen texture i.e. frame buffer in swap-chain.
 Final render pass is also bound to the screen render pass for the current frame, which is created by base graphics